Let's Start the Conversation

 What Can We Do to Help?

-- consider keeping bees. there’s many easy to care for hives and companies and organizations to help you get started.
+- Consider keeping bees.
+There are many easy to care for hives and companies and organizations to help you get started.